Chart Color Schemes

 Tascott has a typical household mix, with a lower-than-average median household size

 Family households constitute 73.5% of all households, including 33.0% couples with children, 29.2% couples without children, and 11.2% single parent families.
 Non-family households comprise the remaining 26.5%, with lone person households at 22.5% and group households making up 3.5%.
-The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.7.
+The median household size is 2.5 people, smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households